Skip to main content

 console.log(stderr);

-The default handling of non-zero exit codes can be configured by calling .nothrow() or .throws(boolean) on the $ function itself.
+To change the default for all commands, call .nothrow() or .throws(boolean) on the $ function itself.

 import { $ } from "bun";